zupon/zupon.github.io/aboutme.md

 ## Academic

-I am a PhD student in Linguistics at the University of Arizona, where I also received an MS in Human Language Technology (02019).
+I have a PhD in Linguistics from the University of Arizona (02024), where I also received an MS in Human Language Technology (02019).
 Before coming to Arizona, I worked as a Junior Linguist at Google in Mountain View, CA. Prior to that, I received an MA in Linguistics (02015) and a BA in Linguistics and Spanish (with a minor in Russian, 02013) from the University of Utah.

 My two main research interests are computational linguistics and theoretical syntax.